standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 File names must begin with lower case and typically include the namespace:

-* Class files: _namespace.txt_ or _namespace-something.txt_
+* Class files: _namespace.txt_ or _namespace-subtopic.txt_
-* Value Set files: _namespace-vs.txt_ or _namespace-something-vs.txt_
+* Value Set files: _namespace-vs.txt_ or _namespace-subtopic-vs.txt_
-* Map files: _namespace-map.txt_ or _namespace-something-map.txt_
+* Map files: _namespace-map.txt_ or _namespace-subtopic-map.txt_

 Any periods in the _namespace_ should be replaced by dashes.
-For example, for a namespace called _odh.occupation_, the recommended value set file name is _odh-occupation-vs.txt_.
-The _something_ is useful when you want to break up the contents of a single namespace into multiple files, for example:
+For example, for a namespace called _onco.core_, the recommended value set file name is _onco-core-vs.txt_.
+The _subtopic_ is useful when you want to break up the contents of a single namespace into multiple files, for example, in the namespace _obf_:

 * _obf-action.txt_
 * _obf-finding.txt_